yazeze2/Time-Series/README.md

 # Time Series Analysis in Python - Predict Traffic on a New Mode of Transport

-## Contents
+## Content

 - **Understanding the data**
-  - Hypothesis Generation
+  - Hypotheses Generation
   - Data Pre-Processing
   - Extracting Features
-  - Exploratory Analysis
+  - Exploratory Analysis (Investigate the hypotheses generated)
   - Splitting data into training and testing data

 - **Model Building**